rtomasi75/pygmalion/README.md

 - Killermove Heuristics
 - Futility Pruning

 Pondering, multi-core support and Late Move Reductions are currently not implemented.
-The evaluation function is still very basic and not yet finished.
+The evaluation function is not yet finished: it considers attacks, mobility, control, kingsafety and pawn-structure.
+The weights for the different terms still need to be tuned.

+## Using Pygmalion

+Pygmalion isn't a stand-alone chess-program with an own GUI.
+It is designed to integrate with most of the available GUIs for chess, notably [Winboard](http://www.open-aurec.com/wbforum/viewtopic.php?t=51528)/[XBoard](https://www.gnu.org/software/xboard/), [Arena](http://www.playwitharena.de/) and [Cute Chess](https://github.com/cutechess/cutechess/releases).

+Upon start-up, Pygmalion will attempt to create .data files in its working-directory if they aren't present.
+If the files aren't present, it will nevertheless function properly,  but may take a tiny bit longer to start.
+That is because the lookup-tables contained in those files will have to be created on the fly.
+If you do not want it to create these files, just do not grant it write permission to its working-directory.

 ## Building Pygmalion
 To build Pygmalion, you will need CMake (min. version 3.16) combined with a C++17 capable toolchain.
 The source-code is designed for maximum portability and does not rely on any third-party libraries.
 Please note that the source-code heavily relies on templates - building can take some time.